2022

 Kleinmeier, Benedikt; Köster, Gerta

-Experimental Setups to Observe Evasion Maneuvers in Low and High Densities Inproceedings
+Experimental Setups to Observe Evasion Maneuvers in Low and High Densities Proceedings Article

 In: Zuriguel, Iker; Garcimartín, Ángel; Cruz, Raúl (Ed.): Traffic and Granular Flow 2019, Springer, 2020.